Introduction

 Uses in Men’s Health

-For men, saw palmetto is widely used to:
+In men, saw palmetto is popularly used to:

 - Support prostate health